How to Prepare For Shipping Container Delivery in Salt Lake City

 drybox shipping container doors

 Expect a call from your storage container company prior to the scheduled delivery to confirm the timeline.
-From the date of purchase, you can expect delivery between three and five days.
+From the date of purchase, you can expect delivery between three to five days.

 Contact DRY BOX in Salt Lake City